-Table of Contents
+Explanatory Note and Table of Contents

-PART I. FINANCIAL INFORMATION

-Item 1.
-Financial Statements

-Consolidated balance sheets March 31, 2005 (unaudited), December 31, 2004, and March 31, 2004

-(unaudited)
+EXPLANATORY NOTE

+Summit Financial Group, Inc. ("We", "Company"), is filing this Amendment No. 1 on Form 10-Q/A for the quarter ended March 31, 2005 to amend the language in the Section 302 certifications of our Chief Executive and Chief Financial Officers and to correct the period ending date in the Section 906 certifications of our Chief Executive and Chief Financial Officers, previously filed with the Securities and Exchange Commission on May 10, 2005 (the "Original Filing").
+Item 6 of Part II has been amended to reflect the inclusion of updated certifications pursuant to Rule 13a-14(a)/15d-14(a) under the Securities Exchange Act of 1934, as amended.
+Except for the updated certifications, this Form 10-Q/A does not modify or update other disclosures in, or exhibits to the Original Filing.
-Consolidated statements of income for the three months ended March 31, 2005 and 2004 (unaudited)

-Consolidated statements of shareholders' equity for the three months ended March 31, 2005 and 2004

-Consolidated statements of cash flows for the three months ended March 31, 2005 and 2004 (unaudited)

-Notes to consolidated financial statements (unaudited) 9-22 Item 2.
+PART I. FINANCIA L INFORMATION Page Item 1.
+Financial Statements Consolidated balance sheets March 31, 2005 (unaudited), December 31, 2004, and March 31, 2004 (unaudited) 4 Consolidated statements of income for the three months ended March 31, 2005 and 2004 (unaudited) 5 Consolidated statements of shareholders' equity for the three months ended March 31, 2005 and 2004 (unaudited) 6 Consolidated statements of cash flows for the three months ended March 31, 2005 and 2004 (unaudited) 7-8 Notes to consolidated financial statements (unaudited) 9-22 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 23-34 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 33 EX-31.1 Item 4.
-Controls and Procedures 34 EX-31.2 EX-32.1 EX-32.2 2
+Quantitative and Qualitative Disclosures about Market Risk 33 Item 4.
+Controls and Procedures 34 2

-Table of Contents
+Explanatory Note and Table of Contents